Detecting and characterizing phase transitions in active matter using entropy: Introduction

 In contrast, entropy remains well-defined out of equilibrium through its connection to information.
 The entropy quantifies the information content of the system's statistics through Shannon's formula~\cite{Shannon1948},

 where $p_{\vecX}$ ($p\left(\vecX\right)$) is the probability (density function) to obtain the discrete (continuous) microstate $\vecX$.
 Entropy-based considerations have been effective for identifying and characterizing changes in material properties, e.g., in equilibrium phase transitions~\cite{kardarfields,frenkel99rev,deGennesBook}, pattern formation~\cite{PatternFormRev}, and self-assembly~\cite{SelfAsRev}.
 Yet, they have rarely been applied to active systems.
-The main reason is seemingly technical --- estimation of entropy out of equilibrium has proven challenging.
+The main reason is seemingly technical\,---\,estimation of entropy out of equilibrium has proven challenging.
 Direct sampling of $p(\vecX)$ to be used in Eq.~(\ref{eq:shannon}) is often either inapplicable or unreliable in high-dimensional, continuous phase spaces (see, for example, Refs.~\cite{Ariel2020,paninski2003,beirlant1997}).
-As a result, there is an ongoing effort to find reliable entropy estimators, in particular, for experimental data~\cite{AvineryPRL2019,MartinianiPRX2019,MartinianiPRL2020,NirPNAS2020,ArielPRE2020,SorkinPRE22}.
-Previous works that estimated entropy in the context of active matter either tweaked the lossless-compression computational method~\cite{cavagna2021ent}, or used a dynamical maximum-entropy approach~\cite{cavagna2014ent}.
+As a result, there is an ongoing effort to find reliable entropy estimators, in particular, for experimental data~\cite{Zu2020,AvineryPRL2019,MartinianiPRX2019,NirPNAS2020,ArielPRE2020,SorkinPRE22}.

+Several earlier works considered aspects of entropy (or effective free energy) of active systems.
+Some involved coarse-grained theories based on stochastic equations~\cite{barre2015cont_ent,stenhammar2013cont_ent,tailleur2008cont_ent,speck2014cont_ent}.
+Another work used entropy estimation of interlaced frames using the lossless-compression method~\cite{cavagna2021ent}, thus also incorporating temporal information.
+Lastly, a dynamical inference approach addressed both the static and dynamic (caliber) entropies, which were maximized under the constraint of a given orientations correlation function (CF)~\cite{cavagna2014ent}.
+Interestingly, in the latter, the estimation based only on steady-state entropy (relying on spatial correlations) failed to describe real bird flocks.
 The current work builds on the structure-based entropy inference presented in Refs.~\cite{ArielPRE2020,SorkinPRE22}.
 The method has been successfully applied to several non-equilibrium systems.
 Here we apply it to two active systems.